1. Contact addresses

 Switzerland

 [email protected]

-In individual cases, third parties may be responsible for the processing of personal data or there may be joint responsibility with third parties.
+In individual cases, third parties may be responsible for processing personal data or there may be joint responsibility with third parties.
 We are happy to provide affected individuals with information about the respective responsibility upon request.

 1.1 Data protection officer or data protection consultant